I buy my own insurance and I've been shocked by big jumps in the cost of my premiums. Do I have to keep worrying about this?

 Yes.
 Starting in 2014, insurance companies can charge you up to 50% more for premiums than someone who doesn't use tobacco.

 On the other hand, smoking-cessation programs are one of the benefits that all health plans sold on a state's Marketplace must offer.
+If you participate, you may be able to avoid a penalty.

 I've heard that I might get a rebate from my health plan if it doesn't spend enough on health care.
 Is that true?